-- Identify your critical knowledge – What is it, and in what departments, functions and locations and with whom does it reside?
+- Determine your most critically important knowledge – What is it, and in what departments, functions, locations and people does it reside?

-- Map out critical business activities and decision points and the information that gets collected and produced within them.
+- Map out critical business activities – Mark the decision points and the information that gets collected and produced within them.

-2. Understand that KM technology is 1 piece of the puzzle.
+2. Understand that KM technology is only one component

 Knowledge Management as a process involves many other components that are much bigger and more important: